linnarsson-lab/loom-viewer/README.md

     └── cortex.loom
 ```

-When we start the loom server and open `localhost:8003`, the resulting view should be something like:
+Once we start the loom server (see below) and open `localhost:8003`, the resulting view should be something like:

 ![image](https://user-images.githubusercontent.com/259840/31838214-075f1cde-b5dc-11e7-898e-6c7fca4ba8ea.png)

-### Viewing the heatmap and genes
+### Genes and Heatmap Tiles

-Once the Loom file is in place in a project folder, heat map tiles and gene expression value views need to be pre-generated from the Loom file before they can be seen in the viewer. **Note that when you change the gene expression data in the loom file, you need to repeat this step, or you will see the old data instead.**
+Once the Loom file is in place in a project folder, we only have access to the standard metadata attributes.

+To view gene expression values and heat map tiles, they must be expanded from the Loom file. **Note that when you change the gene expression data in a loom file, you need to repeat this step with the added -t flag, or you will see the old data instead.**

-The pre-generation steps are currently done through the command line (we are working on a web-interface for this, to be more accessible to people less familiar with the command line - see issue #114):
+This expansion currently done through the command line (we are working on a web-interface for this, to be more accessible to people less familiar with the command line - see issue #114):

 ```bash
 loom tile cortex.loom        # generates PNG tiles from data matrix for heatmap view